Summer is America’s season.

 And that’s fitting because the flag was officially adopted as the symbol of our nation on June 14, 1780 thus giving birth to the observance of Flag Day on that date every year.

-But this year I’m worried about our American flag.
+But I continue to be worried about our American flag.

 I know that lots of people displayed the flag right after September 11 and that was understandable.
-Old Glory naturally appears when we want to come together as one nation and demonstrate our strength, unity and pride.
+Old Glory naturally appears when we want to come together as one nation and demonstrate our strength, unity and pride -- at least it has with great consistency as long as I can remember.

 Recently I spotted elongated, disproportionate flags flown from poles at a new car dealership.
 Frequently I see huge, oversize flags flown along highways in front of businesses.
 These flags seem to be displayed solely to attract attention to the businesses.